-Each return-to-service request must provide the following information about the pipeline:
+The return-to-service request must include the following essential information about the pipeline:

-- Commodity contained after the pipeline or segment(s) of the pipeline is/are reactivated.
+- Commodity that will be transported after the pipeline or segment(s) of the pipeline is reactivated

-- Length of the pipeline segment and the map showing the beginning and the end location of the purged pipeline.
+- Length of the pipeline segment and a map clearly indicating the starting and ending locations of the purged pipeline

-- Supporting documents to show that all deferred activities are completed.
+- Supporting documents demonstrating the completion of all deferred activities

-- Date of hydrostatic pressure test and/or in-line inspection
+- Date of the hydrostatic pressure test and/or in-line inspection, if conducted

 Step 2: Field Inspection(s) and/or Records Review

-Upon receipt of the return-to-service request, the OSFM may schedule a meeting to review the supporting documents with the operator and may conduct field inspection(s) to verify that the pipeline is reactivated in accordance with the procedure provided by the operator.
+Upon receiving the return-to-service request, the OSFM may schedule a meeting with the operator to review the provided supporting documents.
+Additionally, the OSFM may conduct field inspection(s) to ensure that the reactivation of the pipeline aligns with the procedure outlined by the operator.

 After a thorough review and inspection process, the OSFM will issue a letter of acknowledgment for each return-to-service request.
 This acknowledgment serves as confirmation that the pipeline is approved for reactivation and can safely resume its operations.